Hi, I’m Jenn.

 Starting therapy can feel like a big step.

-That’s normal.
+That’s okay.

-You can just come as you are.
+You can simply come as you are.

 A lot of my clients come in feeling overwhelmed, stuck, exhausted, or confused about why they’re feeling like this or why they’re reacting the way they are.